PinsaraPerera/AI-assessment/README.md

 OpenAI's GPT-3.5 Turbo is used to transform basic image captions into nuanced behavioral descriptions by inferring intentions, emotions, and social contexts from the scene description.

-## Example Outputs

-Basic Caption: "a woman sitting on the beach with her dog"

-Behavioral Analysis: "The woman appears to be taking a moment of relaxation at the beach with her canine companion.
-The setting suggests she values outdoor leisure time and has a close bond with her pet.
-The beach environment indicates she's seeking a peaceful, natural setting, possibly to unwind from daily stresses.
-Her posture of sitting rather than more active engagement suggests a contemplative mood, perhaps taking time for mindfulness or simply enjoying the sensory experience of the beach.
-The presence of her dog shows she prioritizes companionship even during personal relaxation time."

 ## Requirements

 - Python 3.10+